From education and health care to finance and anything in between, technology is transforming almost every industry.

 Currently, nearly 50 countries have formed national communities (PropTechRussia, Austrian PropTechInitiative, PropTechBelgium, SwissPropTech, PropTechDach, PropTechSpain, etc.) united into a single network.

-According to real estate and investment management company, JLL PropTech has attracted over $9.7 billion of funding activity in the first half of 2021, making it the most active first half on record.
+According to the real estate and investment management company, JLL PropTech has attracted over $9.7 billion of funding activity in the first half of 2021, making it the most active first half on record.
 The US holds first place for PropTech funded startups, with China being the second-largest funding market, followed by India, Singapore, and Australia.

 While real estate technology adoption was on the rise before the COVID-19 pandemic, it has become essential for today’s leading real estate players, buildings and spaces” “Technology is at the center of the most important trends shaping business and real estate.
 That includes hybrid work, health and safety, and sustainability initiatives, all of which are in high demand.
 That’s why we expect funding within this sector to break records this year.